-Scholars may bring personal computers laptops or tablets to school for use in the classroom.
-Personal computers/laptops/tablets are considered personal property and scholars who bring these items to school do so entirely at their own risk.
+Scholars are provided with a school Chromebook to use for classwork.
+Scholars may NOT bring personal computers laptops or tablets to school for use in the classroom.
+Personal computers / laptops / tablets are considered personal property and scholars who bring these items to school do so entirely at their own risk.
 The school is not responsible for any damages or theft.